dvln/out/README.md

 and various other levels).
 One can also access an io.Writer for any output level (if needed).
-For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or files have their debug info dumped (assuming debug output is active one can filter that by pkg/file also).
+For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or files have their debug info dumped.
+This reduces debug output to only those package(s) or file(s) or function(s) as desired.

 I've written CLI tools in the past where I wanted greater control of where I send my output stream and how that stream might be dynamically "marked up", split/mirrored/redirected and/or filtered via leveling.
-To be able to easily mirror screen output to a logfile or a buffer (or skip the screen entirely), trivially, is powerful.
+To be able to easily mirror screen output to a logfile or buffer (or bypass the screen entirely), trivially, is powerful.
 To be able to augment the screen or log file output, independently, with additional meta-data (pid, date/timestamp, file/func info, output level) and have all output remain cleanly aligned is very helpful for troubleshooting.
-Additionally, giving tool owners (or clients) the ability to control what output "levels" are active and which pieces, if any, of add-on meta-data are visible, independently, to each output stream can be valuable.
+Additionally, giving tool owners (or clients) the ability to control what output "levels" are active and which pieces, if any, of add-on meta-data are visible independently to each output stream adds value.

-Example: user screen output set at a "normal level" while, at the same time, that same tool "run" is being transparently logged to a file with verbose debugging levels of output also being added there along with pid's/timestamps for each line of output identified, the output "log level" for each line of output, and even Go source filename/func/line# added to see where those output calls are coming from.
-All of this can really add up in helping with troubleshooting as well as performance analysis and even visibility of user "setup" details.
-For example, if your verbose debug output gives CLI info, env settings, cfg file settings, etc then one could reproduce the users cmds and setup and even timing if desired using that logfile data.
-Another example: for testing I want to push screen output and logfile output into buffers I can easily check and test against, no "real" screen output needed but I want to verify that if the tool was really running exactly what was going to each target stream (see out_test.go).

 This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and